-The household survey results show that the majority of the occupation is business (38%) followed by labourer (20%) and private service (11%).
+The household survey results show that less than one-third of the occupation is business (32%) followed by labourer (21%) and private service (16%).
 The survey assessed the different types of building structure in the city which are pucca (houses single or multi-storied built with substantial materials such as brick, cement, and concrete), semi pucca houses (either the roof or the walls, but not both, are not made of pucca materials), tin-shed (roof of the house mad of corrugated iron sheets) and thatched (roof and walls made of temporary materials like bamboo, paper boards, polyethylene sheets, etc. 4